microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/locate-dll-loaded-in-memory[Solorigate].md

-# Locate Solarigate-related malicious DLLs loaded in memory
+# Locate Solorigate-related malicious DLLs loaded in memory

 This query was originally published in the threat analytics report, *Solorigate supply chain attack*.

 Microsoft detects the [2020 SolarWinds supply chain attack](https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/) implant and its other components as *Solorigate*.
 A threat actor silently added malicious code to legitimate software updates for Orion, which is IT monitoring software provided by SolarWinds.
 In this way, malicious dynamic link libraries (DLLs) were distributed to SolarWinds customers.

-The following query locates malicious Solarigate-associated DLLs that have been loaded into memory on affected systems.
+The following query locates malicious Solorigate-associated DLLs that have been loaded into memory on affected systems.

-More Solarigate-related queries can be found listed under the [See also](#see-also) section of this document.
+More Solorigate-related queries can be found listed under the [See also](#see-also) section of this document.

 ## Query